- Student Historians

 Gettysburg, PA 17325

-Professor Carmichael's Introduction to Public History class recently took a field trip to Fredericksburg Virginia.
+Professor Carmichael's Introduction to Public History class recently took a field trip to Fredericksburg, Virginia.
 There the students were exposed to public history in action.
 Paul Reber '82, the Director of Stratford Hall, interacted with our students, and discussed a range of interpretive and cultural resources and issues as they relate to the future of historic houses.
 He also spoke to the students about networking and other professional strategies in the field.
+As one class member explained, the trip "was beneficial to our class in particular because it allowed us an inside look at how museums and historic sites operate.
+It was a great opportunity for a behind-the-scenes view."

-Cultural Resource Manager Eric Mink leads Gettysburg College Students and discusses issues of historic preservation and landscape rehabilitation at Marye's Heights at the Fredericksburg battlefield and at the Sunken Road also at the Fredericksburg battlefield.
+Cultural Resource Manager Eric Mink (Fredericksburg & Spotsylvania National Miltiary Park) also discussed issues of historic preservation and landscape rehabilitation at Marye's Heights and Sunken Road at the Fredericksburg battlefield (photo at right).

-Chief Historian John Hennessy of Fredericksburg National Park points to a block that is reported to have been used in the selling of enslaved people in Virginia.
+Chief Historian John Hennessy (left) of Fredericksburg & Spotsylvania National Military Park took the students on a tour through downtown Fredericksburg, and showed the group a block that is reported to have been used in the selling of enslaved people in Virginia.